 One of the most common reasons for power supply failure is a sudden surge in power supplied to your PC.[1]
 This may mean a sudden spike in voltage or fluctuation in current.
 All of this can be detrimental to the life of your power supply and may even affect other parts of your PC if you’re not careful.

-To remedy this, I recommend using an uninterrupted power supply or a UPS, which will keep your PC on for a few minutes, which you can use to turn the PC off safely.
+To remedy this, I recommend using an uninterrupted power supply or a UPS, which will keep your PC on for a few minutes and can be used to turn it off safely.
 This ensures no harm comes to your power supply or other PC components.

 Quality